carbon-language/carbon-lang/docs/project/commit_access.md

 still need review, and often a reviewer with commit access handles the merge.
 It also gives the ability to [approve and merge changes](code_review.md).

-Getting commit access can help smooth over the development process; for contributors who don't feel comfortable doing reviews, it can still smooth the review process for their own PRs.
+Getting commit access can help ease the development process; for contributors who don't feel comfortable doing reviews, it can still ease the review process for their own PRs.
 It allows authors to automatically get GitHub Action results and merge their own PRs, including after resolving conflicts or fixing trivial PR comments post-approval.

 Developers with commit access are expected to make reasonable choices about when to approve or merge PRs for others.
 Generally, the change either needs to be